 On March 17, 1958, Vanguard 1, the fourth artificial Earth orbital satellite was launched, which was the first solar-powered satellite.
 Although communication with it was lost in 1964, it remains the oldest manmade satellite still in orbit.
 It was designed to test the launch capabilities of a three-stage launch vehicle as a part of Project Vanguard, and the effects of the environment on a satellite and its systems in Earth orbit.
 It also was used to obtain geodetic measurements through orbit analysis.

 Vanguard 1 was placed into orbit on March 17, 1958.
+It is the fourth artificial satellite and the first spacecraft to use solar cells for power supply.
+Vanguard 1 was placed on an elliptical orbit with a lowest point of 650 km and a highest of 4,000 km, inclined at about 35° to the equator.
 Original estimates had the orbit lasting for 2,000 years.
-However, it was discovered that solar radiation pressure and atmospheric drag during high levels of solar activity produced significant perturbations in the perigee height of the satellite, which caused a significant decrease in its expected lifetime to only about 240 years.
+However, it was discovered that solar radiation pressure and atmospheric drag during high levels of solar activity produced significant perturbations in the perigee height of the satellite, which caused a significant decrease in its expected lifetime to only about 240 years. and that the satellite will enter the Earth’s atmosphere around the year 2200.
 Vanguard 1 transmitted its signals for nearly 7 years as it orbited the Earth.

 Prior to launch, the Initial Naval Research Laboratory’s proposals included conical satellite bodies.
 This eliminated the need for a separate fairing and ejection mechanisms, and their associated weight and failure modes.
 Radio tracking would then gather data and establish a position.
 Early in the program, optical tracking was also added.
 A panel of scientists proposed changing the design to spheres, at least twenty inches in diameter .
 A sphere would have a constant optical reflection, and constant coefficient of drag, based on size alone, while a cone would have properties that varied with its orientation.
 Since three of the Vanguard satellites are still orbiting in the 2010s, with their drag properties essentially unchanged, they form a baseline data set on the atmosphere of Earth that is over 50 years old and continuing.
 On March 17, 2008, Vanguard 1 logged its 50th year in Earth orbit.
 It holds the record for being in space longer than any other man-made object.